 Understanding auto insurance — its key terms and coverages — will help you when it comes time to purchase or renew your small business auto insurance policy.

-Liability auto insurance provides coverage for property damage or bodily injury to others if you are involved in at accident that’s your fault.
+Liability car insurance provides coverage for property damage or bodily injury to others if you are involved in at accident that’s your fault.
 It not only pays for the injured party’s medical cost, but their lost wages as well.
 Liability coverage can also cover the costs of legal expenses should a lawsuit be brought against you.

 - Comprehensive – Like its namesake, comprehensive auto insurance coverage is a broad coverage that protects you against almost all types of damages except accidents involving collisions.
 While not mandatory in all cases, if your vehicle is leased, it’s typically required.
 Comprehensive auto insurance covers damages from theft, vandalism, broken windshield, animal-caused damages, and falling objects.
 It also protects you against damages incurred as a result of covered perils, such as a fire, flood, wind storm, tornado, hurricane or other severe weather or natural disaster.